-The main reason to go to Budapest, besides meeting up with Marco was to pick up an exceptional document.
-Some weeks ago, I was contacted via my website if I would be interested in a RAOUL WALLENBERG SCHUTZPASS (Protection letter).
+Besides meeting up with fellow collector Marco, the main reason for going to Budapest was to pick up an exceptional document.
+Some weeks ago, I was contacted via my website to ask if I would be interested in a RAOUL WALLENBERG SCHUTZPASS (Protection letter).
 Yes, you read correctly.
 A second WALLENBERG was available within just three months!
 Unbelievable!
-I know only two passport collectors having this important document in their collection.
+I know only two passport collectors have this critical document in their collection.
 Mainly you will find them in Holocaust Museums, but even there, they are scarce to see.
 Well, here is the picture of the precious collectible.

-Besides this document, I could acquire two more documents, which are no less critical when it comes to life-saving documents during the Holocaust.
-The next two pictures are showing a CARL LUTZ – SCHUTZBRIEF.
-The first picture is the original, and the second picture is the original copy of the Schutzbrief, which has a printed embassy stamp and signature.
-By now, it is not clear for me what this copy was used for.
-Maybe for the embassies files? raoul wallenberg schutzpass
+Besides this document, I could acquire two more documents, which are no less critical regarding life-saving documents during the Holocaust.
+The following pictures show a CARL LUTZ – SCHUTZBRIEF.
+The second document (not displayed) is the original copy of the Schutzbrief, which has a printed embassy stamp and signature. rawallenberg schutzpass

 Until now, I was already blessed to find these three relevant documents, but the story is not yet finished…

 Visiting antique bookstores in Budapest and asking for old passports can be an odd task, but reading further can end in a fascinating result.
 To make the story short, I also found a SCHUTZBRIEF issued by the SWEDISH RED CROSS and signed by the Swedish righteous VALDEMAR LANGLET. l wallenberg schutzpass

 WALLENBERG, LUTZ, and LANGLET are three of the most notable people saving Jews from extermination by the Nazis.
 All three are most valuable when we talk about the Hungarian Jews, and the State of Israel honors all three as “Righteous among the Nations.”